 Matilda Bay Rotary Board meets on the fourth Monday of every month, 5.30 pm.
 It is responsible for:

 The Strategic Plan - Towards 2018 which was developed in March 2013 was reviewed in 2017 and a revised version presented to club members.
-The Strategic Plan - Towards 2022 is the result of consultation, communication and input from members.
+The Strategic Plan - Towards 2024 is the result of consultation, communication and input from members in 2019.

 Matilda Bay is in a strong financial position

 - King Edward Hospital memorial Gardens.
 Over 30 years ago, Matilda Bay Rotary established a memorial garden on the hospital grounds where the ashes of stillborn babies can be interred.
 In recent years it was upgraded at a cost of $70,000 with the support of a LotteryWest grant.
 Members regularly maintain the garden so families can return to an attractive and tranquil setting.

 International Committee is responsible for overseas projects of the Club.

 - Provision of Shelterboxes for national and international disasters - 3-5 shelter boxes each year at a cost of $1,000 each